WHITE OAKS MALL

 Two WHITE OAKS MALL anchor stores were also enlarged as part of the remodeling.
 Bergner's was expanded, by 25,000 square feet, into a 129,200 square foot unit.
 Famous-Barr's addition increased its area to 162,000 square feet.
 This store held its grand re-opening on August 12, 1994.

 The shuttering of Montgomery Ward, on March 4, 2001, created a vacancy that would not be filled for 3 years.
-Dick's Sporting Goods opened, in the upper level of the old Wards store, on July 28, 2004.
+Dick's Sporting Goods opened, in the upper level, on July 28, 2004.
 Later in the year, Linens 'n Things and Cost Plus World Market dedicated their stores, which occupied the first floor of the building.
 A second anchor rebranding at the mall was completed on September 9, 2006, when Famous-Barr became a Macy's.

 The Great Recession contributed to the shutterings of four WHITE OAKS MALL stores.
 Linens 'n Things and Cost Plus World Market went dark in 2008.
-These closings were followed by those of Borders Express and FYE (For Your Entertainment), which transpired in 2009.
+Borders Express and FYE (For Your Entertainment) pulled up stakes in 2009.

 In the 2010s, WHITE OAKS MALL was 81-percent Simon-owned.
 It encompassed approximately 945,300 leasable square feet, with 110 store spaces.
 A multi-million dollar face lift got underway in August 2011 and was completed in May 2012.

 Bergner's anchored the shopping hub for 23 years.
 The chain became a division of Pennsylvania's Bon Ton Stores conglomerate in 2006.
-As a result of the bankruptcy of Bon Ton Stores, all Bergner's locations were shuttered in August of 2018.
+As a result of the bankruptcy of Bon Ton Stores, Bergner's locations were shuttered on August 29, 2018.
 Sears presided over the north end of the shopping hub for over 40 years.
 This store closed for good in September 2018.
-The vacant building was purchased by the State of Illinois who converted it into offices for the state Environmental Protection Agency.

 Sources: